 Make it clear to everyone that your IT service desk is focused on delivering a great employee experience

-Different people – from service desk analysts to key business stakeholders – might currently have different views here.
+Different people – from IT service desk analysts to key business stakeholders – might currently have different views here.
 Maybe thinking that your IT service desk wants to be “customer-focused,” “reduced cost,” or something else.
-The use of a simple mission (or value) statement will make it easier for everyone to know the service desk’s “reason for being” and approach – including service desk analysts knowing the role they need to fulfill.
+The use of a simple mission (or value) statement will make it easier for everyone to know the service desk’s “reason for being” and approach – including IT service desk analysts knowing the role they need to fulfill.

 Get the “customer experience” basics right

 The world of service and support revolves around customer experience (CX) right now.
-Thus, people need to understand what CX is in its consumer-world context and that “consumerization” is bringing CX into the workplace in the form of employee experience.
+Thus, IT service desk people need to understand what CX is in its consumer-world context and that “consumerization” is bringing CX into the workplace in the form of employee experience.
 Then they need to know what positively influences the employee experience and what needs to be done differently going forward (even if in a phased approach).
 For instance, the service desk analyst attitude.